johnwilkins/substitute-text/README.md

 # Substitute Text

 The `substitute-text.awk` AWK program searches for a text string across multiple files in a directory and replaces it with a replacement string.
 The program takes a path for the text files the program will modify, the path and program filename, a delimiter and an input file.
-The files included in this repository use the pipe symbol (`|`), but you may use another of your choosing.
+The files included in this repository use the pipe symbol (`|`).

 ## Usage